 The High Line’s planting design is inspired by the self-seeded landscape that grew up between rail tracks after the trains stopped running in the 1980s.
 Today, the High Line includes more than 300 species of perennials, grasses, shrubs, and trees – each chosen for their hardiness, adaptability, diversity, and seasonal variation in color and texture.
 Some of the species that originally grew on the High Line’s rail bed are reflected in the park landscape today.

-The foxtail lily, Eremurus stenophyllus, is another iconic spring bloom at the High Line.
-It’s easy to see where the plant’s common name comes from when you spot the showy flower stalks of copper-colored blooms rising upright amongst the park’s grasses.
+The foxtail lily, Eremurus stenophyllus, is an iconic late-spring bloom at the High Line, and one of the most asked-about plants in the park.
+Visitors love this striking flower for its showy flower stalks of copper-colored blooms rising upright among the park’s grasses.
 Look closely, and you'll see that every flower stalk is composed of hundreds of little bell-shaped blooms.

 At around three feet tall it may be hard to believe, but Eremurus stenophyllus is a dwarf compared to other foxtail lily species.
 Some species, like Eremurus elwesii and Eremurus robustus can grow up to ten feet tall with four-foot leaves.